 Tibial Plateau Leveling Osteotomy (TPLO)

-TPLO is currently one of the most common surgeries performed to treat canine cranial cruciate ligament (CCL or ACL) injuries.
-Now in existence for over 20 years, the surgery has proven to be an extremely effective long-term solution for addressing cruciate ligament injury in dogs.
-Initially created for large breed, active dogs, TPLO has proven equally effective in small to medium-sized breeds.
+TPLO is currently the most common surgery performed to treat canine cranial cruciate ligament (CCL or ACL) injuries.
+Now in existence for over 30 years, the surgery has proven to be an extremely effective long-term solution for addressing cruciate ligament injury in dogs and returning them to athletic function.
+Initially created for large breed, active dogs, TPLO has proven equally effective in small and medium-sized breeds.

-One of the important functions of the cruciate ligament is to prevent forward and backward sliding of the femur on the tibia, known as drawer motion or tibial thrust.
-When a dog stands, if you look from the side, the dog’s knee is bent, at a slight degree of flexion.
-Because of this bending, the ACL is always load-bearing in dogs, meaning it always holds tension.
-Because of the constant tension, this ligament is very susceptible to injury, and rupture of this ligament can lead to debilitating lameness.
+One of the important functions of the cruciate ligament is to prevent forward and backward sliding of the tibia, known as drawer motion or tibial thrust.
+Because a dog walks on four limbs, the normal angle of the stifle joint (knee) places the CCL under constant load.
+Because of the constant strain, this ligament is very susceptible to injury.
+Rupture of this ligament can lead to debilitating lameness and progressive osteoarthritis.